I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ntddk/nf-ntddk-psunregistersilomonitor.md

 <p>This routine does not return a value.</p>

 ## -remarks
 <p>The monitor will not receive further notifications after this routine completes.

 If the monitor allocated a silo context slot, this routine will not complete until all silo contexts have been removed from slot.</p>

-<p>The monitor will not receive further notifications after this routine completes.

-If the monitor allocated a silo context slot, this routine will not complete until all silo contexts have been removed from slot.</p>